Larder Love

 But this looks much more like a chutney and there is no citrus at all.
 Actually no fruit at all either.

-Whether you want to call this a marmalade or a chutney you will have to agree on one thing, it’s delicious!
+Whether you want to call this an onion marmalade or a chutney you will have to agree on one thing, it’s delicious!

 close up of oatcakes with marmalade